bbasketballer75/theporadas_site/CONTRIBUTING.md

 summary exists).
 Ensure producing workflows publish artifacts with stable
 names: `lighthouse-assertions`, `prev-coverage-summary`, `token-deltas`.

+##### Summary Comment & Artifact Normalization

+Each gated PR receives (or updates) a sticky comment labeled `Quality Gate Summary`.
+It consolidates the latest run's key metrics:

+- Current & delta coverage (statements, branches, functions, lines)
+- Token deltas (net / added / removed)
+- Bundle total gzip size & delta plus largest single‑file gzip increase
+- Lighthouse category scores and (when available) metric deltas (LCP, CLS, TBT, INP)

+Previous artifacts may not exist early in adoption.
+The workflow normalizes by copying the current bundle sizes to `prev-bundle-sizes.json` (report‑only) when no explicit previous artifact is found—allowing deltas to surface as `0.00KB` instead of omitting data.
+The gating script also searches multiple candidate paths for previous coverage and bundle artifacts so naming drift or initial bootstrap gaps do not cause hard failures; missing history results in warnings only.
+This supports a data‑collection phase before enabling stricter delta thresholds (coverage drop, bundle growth, INP regression, hard token added).

 ##### ChatOps Command

 Comment `/auto-merge` on a pull request to apply the `auto-merge` label via